machinekoder/machinekit-vagrant/README.md

 ## Troubleshooting
 Common problems and solutions.

-### VBoxManage.exe: error: Failed to create the host-only adapter
+### Windows - VBoxManage.exe: error: Failed to create the host-only adapter
 Problem is either related to missing Windows UAC rights or an old version of VirtualBox on Windows 10.
 Try the following to solve the
 problem: